 MGH Hotline 12.18.09 In General awards and honors

-Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and consequently are unable to perform many activities of daily living.
-For these patients, total shoulder replacement is a proven surgical procedure relieving their pain, recovering their range of motion and allowing them to return to their active lifestyles.
-In this video, Dr JP Warner goes through the necessary examination and the surgical technique.
-He also points out that in 98% of the patients this is a very successful, proven procedure.
+Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and are unable to perform many activities of daily living.
+A total shoulder replacement is a proven surgical procedure to relieve pain and recover range of motion.
+Watch this video to learn more.

 55 Fruit Street